daps000/yavoy/replit.md

 3. **Spanish Language Interface:** All UI text in Spanish (Spain) with friendly, clear language addressing rural users directly.

-4. **User Authentication via Replit Auth:** Users log in via Replit Auth (supports Google, GitHub, Apple, email).
+4. **User Authentication via Supabase Auth:** Users log in via Supabase Auth with a custom branded login page at `/entrar`.
+Supports Google OAuth and email/password authentication with Spanish language UI and YaVoy corporate colors (green/orange).
 Authentication is required for publishing rides (enables ownership and management).
 Viewing rides is public.
 Authentication enables ride contact tracking and review prompts.
 Direct WhatsApp contact links for coordination.
 No payment processing built in - users handle compensation directly.

 5. **Single-Page Application with Multi-Route Structure:** Uses Wouter for lightweight routing with pages for Home, View Rides, Publish Ride, and FAQ.